If you've blocked our ad, please consider unblocking it.

 - Eight new fish (Horse Mackerel, Puffer Fish, Dab, Olive Flounder, Squid, Octopus, Seahorse, and Blue Marlin) and eight new insects (Birdwing Butterfly, Hercules Beetle, Diving Beetle, Flea, Crab, Hermit Crab, Coconut Crab, and Dung Beetle) are added.
 Almost all of these fish and insects would reappear in later installments in the series, the only exceptions being the Crab and the Coconut Crab.

 - The player can play unique minigames on a linked Game Boy Advance.

-- Data can be transferred via a Nintendo Secure Digital Memory Card Adapter that can be used to duplicate and save data on separate SD cards and use that data to upload files to a computer or a compatible photo printer.
+- Data can be transferred via a Nintendo Secure Digital Memory Card Adapter that can be used to duplicate and save data on separate SD cards; this data can then be used to upload files to a computer or a compatible photo printer.

-- The player can take screenshots of the game and save them to the SD card; this feature would return in City Folk and New Leaf.
+- Among other functions, the player can take screenshots of the game and save them to the SD card; this feature would return in City Folk and New Leaf.

-- The promotional Memory Card that comes with Animal Crossing allows the player's first character to be made in that town to receive a special letter from Nintendo, as well as a grab bag with two NES games and a song from K.K.
-Slider.
-For e+, the grab bag holding these items arrives as a gift in a letter from Mom.
+- In Animal Crossing, the first player created on the included promotional memory card will receive a special letter from Nintendo, containing a grab bag with two NES games and a song from K.K.
+Slider inside.
+In e+, this grab bag arrives as a gift in a letter from Mom.